afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/index.md

 - Stand a chance to win award.
 - Opportunity to network with renowned experts in the NLP and AI area.

+## Starter-Kit

+We will soon release a starter kit for all three sub-task.
+The starter-kit will be a collab notebook that can be used to create a baseline system.
+Stay tuned.
 ## **Important Dates**